Canter's: History

 On 14 October 2008, Canter's celebrated their 60th anniversary on Fairfax.
 To mark the occasion, the deli reduced the price of their corned beef sandwich to its 1948 price of 60 cents, limited to one per customer, for a period of 12 hours.

 In 2008, Canter's had opened another deli outlet at Dodger Stadium.
 The operation at the baseball park closed in 2011 and was replaced by Dodgertown Deli.

-On July 24, 2014, President Barack Obama surprised the lunchtime diners and staff when he visited Canter's.
+On July 24, 2014, Barack Obama surprised the lunchtime diners and staff when he visited Canter's.

 On August 7, 2017, Canter's Restaurant was ordered closed for three days by the Los Angeles County Health Department for eleven health code violations, including a vermin infestation.
 Among other things, inspectors observed more than 10 cockroaches and 20 rodent droppings in the restaurant storage area, and 20 flies in the food preparation area.
 The additional health code violations cited that food contact surfaces were not clean and sanitized and the food was not in a safe, healthy condition.

 After returning to the Las Vegas market in September 2017, the Canter's Tivoli Village location closed in July 2018.
 Opening in October 2017, the second Las Vegas location at the Linq Promenade closed in March 2019.

 On May 30, 2020, at the start of the George Floyd Protests, Canter's neighborhood was the site of one of the first intense confrontations between protestors and police in Los Angeles.
 Canter's posted messages in support of Black Lives Matter and stayed open during the protests, giving out food and water to demonstrators.

 On November 1, 2023, antisemitic graffiti was painted in the Canter's parking lot below a mural of photographs that document the history of the Jewish community in Los Angeles.